CyberAsh-1805/-Analyze-a-Phishing-Email-Sample/README.md

 4. Phishing Indicators Found:-
 Based on my investigation, the following red flags were identified:

-1. Spoofed Identity: The sender's email domain does not match the official "OneCasino" brand.
+• Spoofed Identity: The sender's email domain does not match the official "OneCasino" brand.

-2. Suspicious Infrastructure: The mail was sent from a generic VPS in France rather than a corporate mail server.
+• Suspicious Infrastructure: The mail was sent from a generic VPS in France rather than a corporate mail server.

-3. URL Masking: Use of a shortened TinyURL to hide a destination that is flagged by multiple security engines.
+• URL Masking: Use of a shortened TinyURL to hide a destination that is flagged by multiple security engines.

-4. Inconsistent Authentication: While the email passed basic SPF checks, the lack of a DMARC record and the mismatched "From" address indicate a "Pass" on a fraudulent domain.
+ •Inconsistent Authentication: While the email passed basic SPF checks, the lack of a DMARC record and the mismatched "From" address indicate a "Pass" on a fraudulent domain.

 5. Conclusion:-
 The combination of malicious IP reputation, flagged URLs, and impersonation tactics confirms this is a phishing attempt.
 I recommend that such emails be blocked at the gateway and the associated IP/URL be added to the organization's blocklist.